List of Warner Bros. Cartoons productions

 This is a list of productions by Warner Bros.
-Cartoons, a subsidiary of Warner Bros., which mainly produced the Looney Tunes and Merrie Melodies shorts.
+Cartoons, a subsidiary of Warner Bros.
+Pictures, which mainly produced the Looney Tunes and Merrie Melodies shorts.
 Other animated projects were made for Warner, as well as entities such as U.S. Army (Private Snafu) and U.S. Navy (Mr. Hook).

 Looney Tunes and Merrie Melodies

-Theatrical Shorts
+Theatrical shorts

 Warner Bros.
 Cartoons produced two series of animated shorts for commercial theatrical release, Looney Tunes (1930–1969) and Merrie Melodies (1931–1969).
 The Looney Tunes and Merrie Melodies shorts featuring Bugs Bunny were also sold separately to distributors as Bugs Bunny Specials.